gjy3035/GCC-SFCN/README.md

 This is an official implementaion of the paper "SFCN+" in **Learning from Synthetic Data for Crowd Counting in the Wild**.

-In the paper, the experiments are conducted on the three populuar datasets: Shanghai Tech, UCF_CC_50 and WorldExpo'10.
-To be specific, Shanghai Tech Part B contains crowd images with the same resolution.
-For easier data prepareation, we only release the pre-trained model on ShanghaiTech Part B dataset in this repo.

 ##  Requirements
 - Python 2.7